lcegit/portfolio_site/README.md

+# My portfolio site

+This is a static portfolio site that is built using the framework Middleman and written with the templating language HAML.
+For styling, it employs the front-end framework Foundation.

-# Foundation 6 Middleman Template
+### Foundation 6 Middleman Template

 ** `master` works wtih Middleman 4; for Middleman 3, see the `v3` tag.
 I'm no longer maintaining `v3`.**